 Daycare Jobs in USA with Visa Sponsorship

 Daycare and childcare roles have a surprisingly viable sponsorship landscape compared to many service jobs, especially if you hold an early childhood education degree or state-required certification.
-The J-1 Au Pair program is the most common childcare visa path, though it's designed for private families rather than daycare centers.
-For center-based positions, H-1B is possible for lead teachers where state licensing requires a bachelor's degree, and Head Start programs or university-affiliated centers tend to have more flexibility with sponsorship.
+The J-1 visa Au Pair program is the most common childcare visa path, though it's designed for private families rather than daycare centers.
+For center-based positions, H-1B visa is possible for lead teachers where state licensing requires a bachelor's degree, and Head Start programs or university-affiliated centers tend to have more flexibility with sponsorship.
 For detailed occupation requirements, see the O*NET profile.

 See All Daycare Jobs